elchananbloom/init2WinIt/bank-account-plan.md

 User
-Anyone with accepted login credentials.
+Anyone above 18 with accepted login credentials.
 Can be an Admin of the system, or a customer accessing their account.

 Account
 A representation of a banking account for a user.
 Contains a balance and can have a series of transactions.